Dody2/FWD-Data-Analysis-1/README.md

 3- viewed some of the similar projects on github to get inspired and gain other perspective on the project
 4- pandas and numpy docs
 _________________________________________
--Check Requirements In The .txt File Above.
+- Check Requirements In The .txt File Above.